gdbooks/3DCollisions/Chapter5/octree.md

 ### Updating

 Whenever an object changes position (The "Is Dirty" flag is set) there is a chance that it migrated into a new node of the octree.
-Should this happen, we have to remove the object
+Should this happen, we have to remove the object from the node it currently belongs to, and try to insert it into the parent of that node.
+If that insertion fails, we recursivley walk the tree and keep trying to insert into a new parent until we reach the top of the tree.